-The conception Decree of Life of Adonai’s Grace (of the Prophet Yochanan) was the first act of the new Administration of the Humble Man (Mordecai) to thwart the old Annihilation Decree that was used by wicked Haman as a Law of Death (1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12).
-The conception of the prophet of the Grace of Adonai (Yochanan) marked the beginning of a New Order, the rule of the Law of Life, the Administration of the Spirit of *Grace (1, 2, 3, 4, 5, 6, 7).
+The conception Decree of Life was the first act of the new Administration of the Humble Man (Mordecai) to thwart the old Annihilation Decree that was used by wicked Haman as a Law of Death (1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12).
+Similarly, the conception of the prophet of the Grace of God (Yochanan) marked the beginning of a New World Order, the Administration of the Spirit of *Grace (1, 2, 3, 4, 5, 6, 7).

 Messianic prophecy of the 180 day feast that leads to life:

 The forerunner of the Messiah, the *first Elijah to come (there is a second final Elijah soon to come), the Prophet Yochanan ben Zechariah ben Aaron was conceived on Sivan 23; exactly 180 days (six months) before the Messiah Yeshua ben Yosef ben David was conceived on Kislev 25 (Chanukkah).
 Likewise:

 The period of time after the birth of Yochanan at Twilight of Nisan 14 to the birth of Messiah on the eve of Tishri 15 is exactly 180 days.

 *There are three Elijah(s) in the Order of Eternity.
 There is at the beginning Eliyahoo HaTishbi, then there are two more prophets who come in the spirit of Elijah.
 The first Elijah to come (Yochanan) came to Israel at the first coming of the Messiah; and the second Elijah to come will come to us just before the second coming of the Messiah; when he (Yeshua ben David) triumphantly returns from heaven to earth in the near future.